This section is a work in progress.

 - Sensual desire, ill-will, and remorse are eliminated at the third stage, the path and fruition of non-returner.

-- Sloth and torpor and restlessness are eradicated at Arahatship.
+- Sloth, torpor, and restlessness are eradicated at Arahatship.

 Therefore, every step taken in weakening these hindrances takes us nearer to the stages of liberation, where freedom from these hindrances becomes unshakable.